Andrew Mountbatten-Windsor: Arms sales

-In March 2011 Kaye Stearman of the Campaign Against the Arms Trade told Channel 4 News that CAAT sees Andrew as part of a bigger problem: "He is the front man for UKTI.
-Our concerns are not just Prince Andrew, it's the whole UKTI set up.
-They see arms as just another commodity but it has completely disproportionate resources.
-At the London office of UKTI the arms sector has more staff than all the others put together.
-We are concerned that Prince Andrew is used to sell arms, and where you sell arms it is likely to be to despotic regimes.
-He is the cheerleader in chief for the arms industry, shaking hands and paving the way for the salesmen."
+During his tenure as the UK's Special Representative for International Trade and Investment, Andrew faced significant controversy regarding his role in fostering arms deals with Saudi Arabia, particularly in relation to alleged bribery and corruption involving BAE Systems.
+In March 2011, Kaye Stearman of the Campaign Against the Arms Trade (CAAT) told Channel 4 News that the organisation viewed Andrew as part of a wider problem.
+She argued that he helped advance arms sales on behalf of UKTI.

-In January 2014 Andrew took part in a delegation to Bahrain, a close ally of the United Kingdom.
-Andrew Smith, a spokesman for CAAT, said, "We are calling on Prince Andrew and the UK government to stop selling arms to Bahrain.
+In January 2014, Andrew took part in a delegation to Bahrain, a close ally of the United Kingdom.
+Andrew Smith, a spokesman for CAAT, said: "We are calling on Prince Andrew and the UK government to stop selling arms to Bahrain.
 By endorsing the Bahraini dictatorship Prince Andrew is giving his implicit support to their oppressive practices.
 When our government sells arms it is giving moral and practical support to an illegitimate and authoritarian regime and directly supporting their systematic crackdown on opposition groups. (...)
 We shouldn't allow our international image to be used as a PR tool for the violent and oppressive dictatorship in Bahrain."
-Smith has also said, "The prince has consistently used his position to promote arms sales and boost some of the most unpleasant governments in the world, his arms sales haven't just given military support to corrupt and repressive regimes.
+Smith also stated: "The prince has consistently used his position to promote arms sales and boost some of the most unpleasant governments in the world, his arms sales haven't just given military support to corrupt and repressive regimes.
 They've lent those regimes political and international legitimacy."

-Allegations of government coverup

-Official documents covering Andrew's business trips between 2001 and 2011 will not be released by the Foreign Office until 2065.
-This is part of what has been claimed to be a concerted Government coverup to prevent Andrew's activities being publicly known, even when national security was potentially compromised.